cevoaustralia/cloudwatch-log-retention-manager/README.rst

 * A single root object names retentionPatterns
 * An array of child objects consisting of the following attributes:

-** **name** - mandatory - names a section of log groups to be processed ** **logPrefix** - optional - the pattern of logs to apply the group to - default: all logs ** **retentionInDays** - optional - the log retention period to set - default: Forever ** **override** - optional - if set will require the exact retentionInDays values to be compliant, otherwise any log retention is considered compliant - default: false
+1. **name** - mandatory - names a section of log groups to be processed
+2. **logPrefix** - optional - the pattern of logs to apply the group to - default: all logs
+3. **retentionInDays** - optional - the log retention period to set - default: Forever
+4. **override** - optional - if set will require the exact retentionInDays values to be compliant, otherwise any log retention is considered compliant - default: false
-** **showAlways** - optional - when set, will show all log groups that match irrespective of their compliance - default: false
+5. **showAlways** - optional - when set, will show all log groups that match irrespective of their compliance - default: false

 Example::

+    retentionPatterns:
       - name: CodeBuild jobs
         logPrefix: /aws/codebuild/
         retentionInDays: 14
         override: true
+        showAlways: true

 **IMPORTANT Note:** For each run a log group will only be processed by a single control - the first control to process the log group will be the active one, if subsequent patterns are to match that same log group it will be ignored.